vidjil/vidjil/doc/vidjil-algo.md

   - The `.tsv` file is the AIRR output, for compatibility with other software using the same format.
 See [below](#airr-tsv-output) for details.

+    With the `--gz` option, this file is output as a compressed `.tsv.gz` file.

   - The `.vdj.fa` file is *a FASTA file for further processing by other bioinformatics tools*.
     Even if it is advised to rather use the full information in the `.vijdil` file, the `.vdj.fa` is a convenient way to have sequences of clones for further processing.